-This is one of two photographs taken in March 1946 of the Rocket Team members when they were stationed at Fort Bliss, Texas (the other photo is available from NASA Images).
+This is one of two photographs taken in March 1946 of the Rocket Team members when they were stationed at Fort Bliss, Texas (link to the other photo).
 These photos are often used to illustrate Operation Paperclip.

 I also have an interactive page which may be used to locate Rocket Team members in this photo.
 Many of these people have commemorative bricks in the Wernher von Braun Team tribute at the U.S. Space & Rocket Center.

 Operation Paperclip officially authorized 118 team members to come to the United States.
 The members of the group arrived at Fort Bliss, Texas, between September 1945 and early 1946.
 Wernher von Braun and seven others travelled by plane; the others came in groups of about 55 each by ship.

 The members comprising the "Rocket Team" changed over time.
 Hans Lindenberg at Ft.
 Bliss on 13 February 1946 of complications of diabetes and is buried on the installation.
 Dr. Ernst Steinhoff was part of the team at Ft.
 Bliss, transferred to the Redstone Arsenal in Huntsville, Alabama, but left after a year or two to become the the Chief Scientist at Holloman AFB.